Belize or Costa Rica Honeymoon: Choosing Your Destination

-For honeymoons planning the getaway of their dreams, the first step is usually to choose a destination, which can seem overwhelming with the number of options available.
-For our honeymooners looking to satisfy a need for a post-wedding reprieve in tropical paradise, both Costa Rican and Belize fit the bill perfectly, which might make it hard to decide between the two.
+When newlyweds (or not-yet-weds) are busy planning the getaway of their dreams, the first step is usually to choose a destination, which can seem overwhelming with the number of options available.
+For honeymooners looking to satisfy the need for a post-wedding reprieve in tropical paradise, both Costa Rica and Belize fit the bill perfectly, which might make it hard to decide between the two.
+So who wins?
 Read on to unveil (pun intended) a little more about each destination before you make your decision!

 Diving & Snorkeling

 Though there are a few snorkeling sites along each coast in Costa Rica, avid divers or snorkelers will be disappointed.
 Visibility is generally pretty poor, and the variety and accessibility of undersea wildlife in this area is not great.
 It’s still fun to go out on a snorkeling trip if you keep your expectations in check, but the more amazing wildlife in Costa Rica is found on land.

 On the other hand, Belize snorkeling and diving is fantastic.
 Belize has one of the longest barrier reefs in the world, second only to Australia.
 It runs nearly the entire length of the country, 309 kilometers (192 miles), and features hundreds of snorkel and dive sites along the reef, in addition to others located on nearby cayes and offshore atolls.
 Under the waves, lives a magical community of abundant sea life and colorful corals, welcoming divers and snorkelers of all levels, with sharks, rays, seahorses, dolphins, morays, sea turtles, and hundreds of species of brightly colored tropical fish.